 In March 2020 we were growing 3x year-onyear.
 Three weeks later we had a negative revenue day.
 Negative.
 Revenue.
-We needed to return more money than what we had collected that day.
-Overnight, we had to acknowledge that our world had changed completely - we went to war mode.
+We needed

 The Leadership Team and I met on a Sunday afternoon and simply deleted the document with our yearly goals.
 We stood up by the whiteboard and wrote down three new priorities: 1) survive, 2) emerge strong, and 3) turn lemons into lemonade.